Back to Resources

 2. Supply Chain Documentation Requirements Are Getting Significantly Stricter

-What Amazon Actually Requires Now
+What Does Amazon Actually Require Now?

 When Amazon requests supply chain verification (and they will eventually), you need: